 - 1 cup white cornmeal

 - 1 pinch salt

-- Optional: sugar or sugar alternative to serve
+- Optional: sugar or sweetener (to serve)

-3. Bring the mixture up to a boil and reduce to a low heat to simmer for 15 minutes.
+Bring the mixture to a boil and reduce to low heat to simmer for 15 minutes.
 You will notice it thickens rapidly.

-Care should be taken at this stage and I highly recommend covering the pot with a lid as the mixture tends to bubble and pop, which could easily cause burns if contact is made with your skin.
+Care should be taken at this stage and we highly recommend covering the pot with a lid as the mixture tends to bubble and pop, which could easily cause burns if contact is made with your skin.

 If it is too thick for your liking, add a few teaspoons of boiling water.